Macy's to close 150 namesake stores as sales slip, pivot to luxury with new Bloomingdale's locations

 NEW YORK (AP) — Macy's will close 150 unproductive namesake stores over the next three years including 50 by year-end, the department store operator said Tuesday after posting a fourth-quarter loss and declining sales.

-The Macy's stores set to close account for less than 10% of its sales, the company said.
+The Macy's stores set to close account for 25% of overall square footage but less than 10% of its sales, the company said.

+Macy’s did not provide a list of planned closures, but San Francisco’s Mayor, London Breed, confirmed that the retailer’s sprawling store in the city’s Union Square downtown shopping district would be shuttered.
+While not among the first 50 to be closed, Breed said she was told by Macy's that it is seeking a buyer for the San Francisco property.

+“It’s hard to think of Macy’s not being part of our city anymore,” she said.

+Macy's store closures marked the second biggest store cuts since February 2020 when it announced it was closing 125 of its least-productive stores and cutting 2,000 corporate jobs.

-While adjusted net income and revenue topped Wall Street expectations, Macy's offered a muted outlook for the year.
+While reporting fourth-quarter adjusted net income and revenue that topped Wall Street expectations, Macy's offered a muted outlook for the year.

 "We are making the necessary moves to reinvigorate relationships with our customers through improved shopping experiences, relevant assortments and compelling value," said Macy's CEO Tony Spring, former CEO of Bloomingdale's who succeeded Jeff Gennette earlier this month.